felixlinker/tamarin-workshop/ex1/README.md

 Fill the rule `SendMsg` with life!
 At the end, participant `$A` should send message `~m` symmetrically encrypted under their previously generated key.

-When you do so, uncomment the `Send` fact in the rule's label.
+When you do so, uncomment the `MessageWasSent` fact in the rule's label.
 Note that this means the variables `$A` and `~msg` must come from somewhere.

 Once you have implemented the rule, load the interactive mode of Tamarin and try verifying the `Secrecy` lemma.